 - Osgoode Hall Law School, J.D., 2015

 - London School of Economics, MSc (Conflict Studies), 2009

 - University of King's College, BA (Honours - International Development Studies), 2008

 - The Advocates' Society

 Awards and Honours

-Recognized by Best Lawyers - Ones to Watch - Corporate and Commercial Litigation, Health Care Law
+Best Lawyers in Canada - Ones to Watch - Corporate and Commercial Litigation, Health Care Law